dcunited001/dcunited001.github.io/_drafts/speed-of-thought-4-geometry-and-mechanics-of-information.md

 - fog-of-war in overwatch communication
-  - especially the rate of expiration of types of information vs. bandwidth as an immediately expendible, allocatable commodity
+  - especially the rate of expiration of types of information vs. bandwidth as an immediately expendable, allocatable commodity

 ### Mechanics and Dynamics Semiolinguistic Games in Social Physics